qbead/qbeadWebsite/content/book/dancing.md

 As you move the SpinWheel, do you notice the different colors and brightness?
 Just like in our one-dimensional line, could you see different colors representing directions?
 Now we have three lines and 6 directions to move.
 Did the speed you moved your SpinWheel change the brightness?

 If you are interested in reading a more detailed explanation of what each line above does, then check out [this annotated script](/codedoc/examples/Dancing_with_Color/Acceleration_Light_Up_Basic/Acceleration_Light_Up_Basic.ino.html).
+You can also try out this sketch directly on your SpinWheel: `Examples → SpinWearables → Dancing_with_Color → Acceleration_Light_Up_Basic`.
+After you open the file and save it, you can upload this sketch to your SpinWheel and explore how it can dance through 3D space.

 ::: further-reading
 To learn more about modifying the SpinWheel's LED display with the output from the SpinWheel's motion sensors, check out the ["Step Counter" activity](/stepcounter).
 This lesson will teach you to access the output from the motion sensors, monitor it on your computer, and use this to turn your SpinWheel into a step counter.
 You can do this lesson either now or after finishing the rest of this lesson.

+If you are curious about the sensor itself, check out our [specs](/specs) page that talks more about the motion sensor and other components of the SpinWheel.
 :::